LucasBerzuk/COMP2600A2/README.md

 1. This [link](https://docs.getpelican.com/en/latest/quickstart.html) will take you to a website that highlights everything you will need to know about Pelican, the static site generator.
 2. This [link](https://docs.github.com/en/get-started/using-git/about-git) will take you to a section of the Git tutorial that will show some of the useful commands of Git.
 Feel free to explore the site and learn a little bit more about Git because it will be of great help to you.
 3. This [link](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages) will help you understand everything about GitHub Pages, which is what we have used here to host our static website.
-4. This [link](https://www.markdownguide.org/basic-syntax/) is to a Markdown syntax cheat sheet that will help you fully understand the ins and outs of Markdown.
+4. This [link](https://commonmark.org/help/tutorial/) is to a Markdown tutorial that will help you fully understand the ins and outs of Markdown.

 ---